-There’s still a lot of buzz around the General Data Protection Regulation (GDPR), which is the set of guidelines that dictate how individuals and companies may acquire, utilize, store, and delete the personal data of European Union (EU) users.
+The General Data Protection Regulation (GDPR) is a set of guidelines that dictates how individuals and companies may acquire, utilize, store, and delete the personal data of European Union (EU) users, including their email addresses and data associated with email marketing.

 If you have subscribers based in the EU, you are responsible for following these regulations even if you operate outside the EU.
-It might sound overwhelming at first, but the reality is that GDPR is really good for email marketing and it actually helps improve your campaigns.
+It might sound overwhelming at first, but the reality is that GDPR is good for email marketing and can help improve the subscriber experience.

-If you handle customer data beyond email marketing or use other third-party tools that collect data, you should definitely check out the full set of regulations and talk to legal experts to ensure you understand the full extent of compliance.
+If you handle customer data beyond email marketing, or use third-party tools that collect data, you should definitely check out the full set of regulations and talk to legal experts to ensure you understand the full extent of compliance.

-Every time you collect an email address, a name, home address, phone number or IP address, you are obtaining someone’s personal data.
-If any of those people are in the EU, you must adhere to these rules.
+Every time you collect an email address, name, home address, phone number, or IP address, you are obtaining someone’s personal data.
+If any of those people are in the EU, you must adhere to GDPR.

 The GDPR was developed to modernize the current EU data protection laws with a stronger focus on an individual’s rights and privacy.
 While some of the legislation is stricter and the penalties for non-compliance are tougher, the ultimate goal is to improve trust in the digital ecosystem.

-To that end, EU users have several rights to help them take more control of their own data.
-Here are the most important user rights that apply to email marketing:
+To that end, EU users have several rights that allow them to maintain control of their data.
+Here are the most important practices that apply to email marketing:

 The right to erasure (also known as the right to be forgotten) gives someone the power to ask a company to delete ALL of the data that is associated with that person.
 This requires you to provide more than an unsubscribe button.
-If a user makes a request, you must delete all the data stored in your databases and anything else associated with the user.
+If a user requests this, you must delete all the data stored in your databases and anything else associated with the user.

 This allows your subscribers to ask exactly how you are using their data and for what purposes.
 If a request is made, you’ll need to provide a personal data report at no cost to them.